repeaterjs/repeater/README.md

 ## Acknowledgments

 Thanks to Clojure’s `core.async` for inspiration.
-Specifically, the implementation of channels is more or less based on [this video](https://vimeo.com/100518968) explaining `core.async` internals.
+Specifically, the implementation of repeaters is more or less based on [this video](https://vimeo.com/100518968) explaining `core.async` internals.

 Thanks to [this StackOverflow answer](https://stackoverflow.com/a/47214496/1825413) for providing a helpful overview of the different types of async APIs available in javascript.